AstroChess/AstroChessApp/README.md

 };
 ```

+## Demo

+The demo version is held on `http://astrochess.rapidcode.eu`.
+Feel free to test it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.